KonanM/tser/README.md

 ```

 ## Loading/saving binary contents from/to a file without base64 encoding
 Tser is designed around the main use case of working directly with base64 encoded (human readable and console prinatable) characters.
-If you want to store the contents in a non base64 encoded binary format to save some space this is also possible, but not as convenient.
+If you want to store the contents in a non base64 encoded binary format (to save some space), this is also possible, but not as convenient.
 ```cpp
 // save binary to disk
 tser::BinaryArchive archive;